-In the June 30, 2017 actuarial valuation, the actuarial assumptions included a 3.3 percent investment rate of return, a 75 percent continuity rate that retirees will continue to participate in CalPERS health, and an annual healthcare cost trend rate of 3.2 percent.
+In fiscal year 2017/2018, the District revised its actuarial assumptions used to calculate the ARC as follows: (1) The minimum Employer Contribution rate of increase was decreased from 3.2 percent to 2.75 percent based on the five years' actual MEC increases.
+(2) The discount rate used was increased from 3.3 percent to 4.78 percent based on methodology presented in GASB 75.
+In addition actuarial assumptions presume a 75 percent of employees will choose to participate in CalPERS health upon retirement.
 The actuarial value of assets is not applicable (no assets as of the initial valuation date).
 The UAAL is being amortized as a flat percentage of covered payrolls over thirty years.
-The remaining amortization period at June 30, 2017 was twenty-six (26) years.
+The remaining amortization period at June 30, 2018 was twenty-five (25) years.